twilio/OpenVBX-iPhone/README.md

 # Trademarks
 -----------------------------
-"OpenVBX" and "Twilio" are trademarks of Twilio, inc.  Redistribution rights of the Trademarks of Twilio, Inc. within the iPhone app are prohibited.
+"OpenVBX" and "Twilio" are trademarks of Twilio, Inc., all rights reserved.
+If you want to say something like "Powered by Twilio" or "Powered by OpenVBX" we'd be honored.
+If you want to redistribute OpenVBX or this iPhone app, you must come up with your own product name.
+Use of the Twilio trademarks in your product name requires Twilio's written permission.

 # More Information
 -----------------------------
 Visit http://openvbx.org/iphone
-Pickles and gravy.

 Please remember that your use of OpenVBX in connection with the Twilio